 Dr. Buhr grew up in the Willamette Valley of Oregon before moving to Los Angeles, where he graduated with honors from Azusa Pacific University.
 He completed his medical degree at the University of Southern California with induction into the graduate honor society.
 He completed his internal medicine residency at Georgetown University Hospital in Washington, DC, where he served as Chief Resident at the Washington, DC Veterans Affairs Medical Center.
 He then completed his pulmonary and critical care medicine fellowship at UCLA.
 He also received his PhD in Health Policy and Management at UCLA, focusing on ways to prevent unnecessary hospitalizations in patients with advanced lung disease.

-Dr. Buhr is an assistant clinical professor at the David Geffen School of Medicine and an active member of the American Thoracic Society and the American College of Physicians.
+Dr. Buhr is an assistant professor at the David Geffen School of Medicine, an active member of the American Thoracic Society and a Fellow of the American College of Physicians.

 Medical Board Certifications

 - Healthcare Finance Reform

 - Super Doctors® Southern California Rising Stars 2021

 - Super Doctors® Southern California Rising Stars 2020